 Skip to main content

 A little over a week ago Camp hosted the first event of our 2025-2026 Senior Kitaki Kids year.
-This year-round program will see over 200 14-17 year olds participating in leadership and service events throughout the school year, while assisting with our youth programs and summer camps as jr. counselors.
+This year-round program will see over 200 14-17-year-olds participating in leadership and service events throughout the school year, while assisting with our youth programs and summer camps as jr. counselors.
 It’s a unique program, and one that has had a profound impact on camp, and the individuals that participate in it.

 It’s a song that has always really connected with me, written by two incredible musicians.
 One where every aspect of the music and lyrics build together to convey the message.
 Abigail and Bela play two very different styles of banjo, which could represent a younger and older version of oneself, different, but part of a whole.
 Abigail’s vocals, shared below, speak to the desire we all have when thinking about our younger selves.
 That we could reach out, tell them it’s ok, that they can face the hardships of this world, and the love and joy of life is worth every moment.
 I have reflected a lot on the fourth verse of the song, because especially right now, it is one the world needs.